-LTPF Leadership Project
+LTPF Leadership Projects

 Parkland School Division was one of ten school divisions who were central to this 1.5 year project.
-Within our school division, four school sites were represented with an Administrator, and EdTech person and I.T. representation.
+Within our school division, four school sites were represented by an Administrator, and EdTech person and I.T. representation.
 Opportunities to visit other school sites within the province, create our own Logic Model and Measures, time to move technology implementation and leadership forward and even take in an exciting trip to the Texas Computer Educators Assoc. week-long Conference and Exposition was a highlight!

+LTPF – Learning and Technology Policy Framework continues to be the main focus of my work.
 I now have several years under my belt working from a Division perspective, liaising with other school divisions and organizations.
 Feel free to follow this blog or other Social Media applications -see my About.Me page – that I share my learning, connections, and advice.

 I reflect on the how my parents have influenced who I am and what I stand for, ensuring that what I input here is also connected to their values, their wants and needs for a world that they now see as such a global community.
 For as they were growing up, my mother (Maman) in a French community west of Winnipeg, Manitoba and my father (Daddy) in a north west community in Germany understood then the importance of being dynamic members of their respective communities.
 They instilled and continue to instill in my younger brother and I to learn from others, to try our best in whatever we put our minds to and to leave a lasting legacy.